Avoiding Dangers When Your Kids Are Using Screen Media

 - Parental approval required for any new web sites

 Monitoring software is by its nature historical.
-It doesn't prevent children from making poor decisions online; it typically alerts you to what has already been done.
+It doesn't prevent children from making poor decisions online.
+It alerts you to what has already been done.
 While monitoring software can provide helpful information about what your children are doing online, you still need to play a large role in helping your children think before they click.

 Teaching children to think ahead to possible consequences isn't easy.
 Thinking through consequences before acting is rather sophisticated for children whose brains aren't fully developed until their mid-20's!
 The prefrontal cortex which is responsible for thinking through consequences is one of the last areas to completely develop.